Internal conflict in Peru: Belaúnde's response and massacres

 The Communist Party of Peru – Shining Path's reaction to the Peruvian government's use of the military in the conflict was to increase violent warfare in the countryside.
-Shining Path attacked police officers, soldiers, and civilians that it considered being "class enemies", often using gruesome methods of killing their victims.
+Shining Path attacked police officers, soldiers, and civilians that it considered to be "class enemies", often using gruesome methods of killing their victims.
 These killings, along with Shining Path's disrespect for the culture of indigenous peasants, turned many civilians in the Andes away from the group.

 Faced with a hostile population, Shining Path's guerrilla campaigns began to falter.
 In some areas, fearful, well-off peasants formed anti-Shining Path patrols called rondas campesinas or simply rondas.
 They were generally poorly equipped despite donations of guns from the armed forces.
 Nevertheless, Shining Path guerrillas were attacked by the rondas.
-The first reported attack was near Huata in January 1983, where some rondas killed 13 guerrillas.
+The first-reported attack was near Huata in January 1983, where some rondas killed 13 guerrillas.
 In February 1983 in Sacsamarca, rondas stabbed and killed the Shining Path commanders of that area.
 In March 1983, rondas brutally killed Olegario Curitomay, one of the commanders of the town of Lucanamarca.
 They took him to the town square, stoned him, stabbed him, set him on fire, and finally shot him.
 Shining Path responded by entering the province of Huancasancos and the towns of Yanaccollpa, Ataccara, Llacchua, Muylacruz, and Lucanamarca, where they killed 69 people.
-Other similar incidents followed, such as ones in Hauyllo, the Tambo District, and the La Mar Province.
+Other similar incidents followed, such as the ones in Hauyllo, the Tambo District, and the La Mar Province.
 In the Ayacucho Department, Shining Path killed 47 peasants.
 Additional massacres would culminate in August 1985, with the infamous Accomarca massacre perpetrated by Peruvian troops on 16 August 1985 and one in Marcas that was perpetrated by Shining Path on 29 August 1985.